 What are Future Regions?

+The Future Regions initiative was launched in early 2017 by LGI.
+It promotes intergovernmental collaboration, broad community engagement, accountability, and strategic foresight as a means to conquer communities’ thorniest long-term challenges.
 It is an initiative to bring key community stakeholders together to discuss the future of their community and prepare a plan for addressing an important issue that involves multiple organizations.

 We will be using a planning process called Strategic Foresight.
 This entails looking at the future through a lens of multiple scenarios – different events that might unfold in the community over the next 20 years.
 Most planning processes look at the future through a single lens – the shared vision, the single desired future for the community.
 We believe the act of key stakeholders discussing multiple possible futures and then together creating a plan to address an important issue affecting them will make communities better able to deal with any issue that arises over time.